bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Mail
 Material: Metal
-Your armour is costructed of distinct interlocking rings or scales, reducing weight and providing excellent flexibility when compared to plates of the same material.
+Your armour is constructed of distinct interlocking rings or scales, reducing weight and providing excellent flexibility when compared to plates of the same material.
 Increase the [Max Skill](Armour#Max%20Skill) of the armour by 1 and gain [Resistance](Armour#Weakness%20and%20Resistance) [Rending](Combat#Rending), but gain [Weakness](Armour#Weakness%20and%20Resistance) [Piercing](Combat#Piercing).

 #### Ornate
 Material: Any
-Your armour includes ornate details such as eloborate patterns, intricate engravings, or precise coloration that makes it impressive to behold.
+Your armour includes ornate details such as elaborate patterns, intricate engravings, or precise coloration that makes it impressive to behold.
 You add +1 to [Converse](Converse) skill tests when more than half of your armour pieces have the Ornate Trait.

 #### Padded
 Material: Textile